 Your gut isn't broken.
-I promise.

-The signal that runs it learned to over-fire — and it can be retrained.
+It's learned to over-fire — and it can be retrained.

 Six-session online gut-directed hypnotherapy for adults with IBS.
 Based on protocols NICE has recommended for nearly two decades.